Ek Duuje Ke Liye: Release

 Ek Duuje Ke Liye was released on 5 June 1981.
 In 2015, Ek Duuje Ke Liye was screened at the Habitat Film Festival.
 It grossed over ₹100 million at the box office, which made it one of the highest-grossing Indian films of 1981.

-Ek Duje Ke Liye received acclaim from critics, who especially lauded the performances of Hasaan and Madhavi, as well as the performance of newcomer Agnihotri, who achieved her breakthrough in the role.
+Ek Duje Ke Liye received acclaim from critics, who especially lauded the performances of Kamal Haasan and Madhavi, as well as the performance of newcomer Agnihotri, who achieved her breakthrough in the role.
 Additionally praised was the film's score, and the single "Tere Mere Beech Mein", which was sung by S. P. Balasubrahmanyam and written by Anand Bakshi, was singled out for acclaim.